Mo1far-wiz/Go-Rest-API-project/README.md

 # Basic Rest-API realization using Go

-This project is just a very lightweight Go Rest-API realization using.
+This project is just a very lightweight Go Rest-API realization.
 As main library for development Gin was used, for DB sqlite and JWT for user authorization.

 ##